|A. M. Coffee Track|

 The above remarks seem inconsistent with the scans Baugh has so far presented, and are reminiscent of Baugh's previously exaggerated statements about CAT scan results on his alleged Cretaceous finger (Kuban, 2005).
 In that case he claimed scan films showed clear human bones and ligaments, when no such distinct features can be seen on the scans themselves.

 Baugh emphasizes that the Coffee slab shows "a thin crustal layer of sediment formed over the bulk rock as both layers lithofied.
 The crustal layer followed the contour of the contour of the depression.
 This thin layer is clearly seen, since a section of it peeled off as Mr. Coffee was removing the artifact.
 Any carving activity would have cut through the outer layer, clearly leaving its evidence of fabrication."
 This is the most interesting aspect of this alleged human track.
 Indeed, if this "crustal layer" was part of the original rock surface, it would tend to argue against a carved origin, since the layer appears thinner than the depth of the print.
 However, the above statement involves a big "if."
 A key question is whether the surface lamination is the same age as the rest of the block.
 We cannot take this for granted.
-Indeed, there are any number of tracksites (including areas of the Paluxy) where an ancient track bed has become coated with a thinner layer of firm but relatively modern sediment and/or algal encrustations.
+Indeed, there are any number of tracksites (including areas of the Paluxy) where an ancient track bed has become encrusted with a thinner layer of firm but relatively modern sediment and/or algal laminations.
 These encrustations can become quite hard, and sometimes give the false impression of being part of the of the underlying rock bed.
 It is also possible that the rock might have been deliberately coated with some modern material (perhaps in an effort to protect it).
 In either case, if the surface lamination is relatively recent, then it would provide no argument whatsoever for the authenticity of the print.
 Considering Baugh's track record, he would do well to allow someone with more geologic expertise and credibility to study the print and address this issue.

 Beyond the above issues, a major problem for this alleged human print is that only anecdotal evidence has been presented for the source locality and geologic context.
 Without disparaging the Coffee family or their recollections, in order for this print to be taken seriously by scientists, we would need verifiable documentation that it came from a Permian or other pre-Quaternary formation.
 Evidence for this might be provided by detailed study of the lithology and any fossil evidence (especially microfossils) in the rock itself, but evidently so far this has not been done.
 Even if it were established that the rock was Permian, we would further need to establish that the print was not carved, and that the encrustations supposedly proving this are the same age as the underlying rock.
 Baugh has made assertions about compression and bottom contour features shown by CAT scans, but images so far displayed do not lend support to this claim.
 Indeed, the only photographs and scans shown appear to contradict some of his assertions.